rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

       harmful to system behavior or that raise significant privacy concerns MUST be explicitly listed by name, and the reasons for the sensitivity/privacy concerns MUST be explained.

+Documents that define exclusively modules following the extension in {{!RFC8791}} are not required to include the security template in {{sec-security-template}}.

 ###  Security Considerations Section Template {#sec-security-template}